 A Celebration: 200 Louis

-In celebration of Vuitton’s 200th birthday, the House has unveiled 200 Louis, which tapped 200 visionaries to create celebratory windows around the world in honor of Louis Vuitton’s birth.
-The windows debuted on August 4th, and all began with a box measuring 50x50x100cm, which is an ode to the the original trunk that Louis developed in the 1850s.
-200 Louis is meant to be a homage to the man behind the trunk, which is the most emblematic object from the House.
+The windows debuted on August 4th, and all began with a box measuring 50x50x100cm, an ode to the original trunk Louis developed in the 1850s.
+200 Louis is meant to be a homage to the man behind the trunk, the most emblematic object from the House.

 LV 200 Visionary Trunk

-LV 200 Visionary trunk by Mr. Flower Fantastic
+LV 200 Visionary Trunk by Mr. Flower Fantastic

 All images courtesy of Louis Vuitton